-Millions of people with severe mental illnesses have entered the labor force after receiving vocational services through models evaluated and disseminated by the RRTCs, such as supported employment and transition to work services for school-aged youth.
+Millions of people with severe mental illnesses have entered the labor force after

-- Millions of children, youth, and adults have benefited from the RRTCs' focus on innovative education models such as supported post-secondary education and school-based mental health services. - The RRTCs have a history of working directly with states to enhance and integrate service systems, while simultaneously conducting rigorous evaluations that advance knowledge and encourage adoption of best practices by other states. - The RRTCs are one of the few academic research centers conducting comparative effectiveness research and randomized controlled trial studies on models widely used in community-based public mental health treatment, including evidence-based practices and peer-led services. - The RRTCs have led the way in developing and studying novel behavioral health care financing strategies such as money follows the person (i.e., self-directed care), braided funding, comprehensive benefit design, and wraparound funding.
+- receiving vocational services through models evaluated and disseminated by the RRTCs, such as supported employment for adults, and transition to work services for school-aged youth and young adults. - Millions of children, youth, and adults have benefited from the RRTCs' focus on innovative education models such as supported post-secondary education and school-based mental health services. - The RRTCs have a history of working directly with states to enhance and integrate service systems, while simultaneously conducting rigorous evaluations advance knowledge and encourage adoption of best practices by other states. - The RRTCs are one of the few academic research centers conducting comparative

+- effectiveness research and randomized controlled trial studies on models widely used in community-based public mental health treatment, including evidence-based practices and peer-led services. - The RRTCs have led the way in developing and studying novel behavioral health care financing strategies such as money follows the person (i.e., self-directed care), braided funding, comprehensive benefit design, and wraparound funding. - The RRTCs are unique in their focus on pairing asset development, financial literacy, and economic security enhancement with models that promote employment for youth and adults with serious mental health conditions.